ScottHull/Moon/about/index.md

 comments: false
 ---

-<center>Scott D. Hull is a graduate student in geophysics at The Ohio State University & software engineer at <i>StormImpact.net</i>.</center>
+<center>Scott D. Hull is a graduate student in computational geodynamics at The Ohio State University & software engineer at <i>StormImpact.net</i>.</center>

 Download a copy of my academic CV [here](/assets/files/Hull_CV_2018.pdf), or a copy of my professional resume [here](/assets/files/ScottHull_Resume.pdf).